 Distributed and residential renewable energy

-With respect to distributed renewable energy, by the end of 2018, Spain was lagging behind other European countries in capacity installed.
-For instance, despite the higher solar irradiation, rooftop PV capacity for residential use was around one fifth the per capita capacity in Germany or the Netherlands.
+In 2018, Spain was behind other European countries in installed capacity of distributed renewable energy.
+For instance, rooftop PV capacity for residential use was around one fifth the per capita capacity in Germany or the Netherlands.

 Conclusions and outlook